aritro2002/headless-demo-HTML-Node/readme.md

 # hyperswitch-html-demo-app

-A simple app to demo html integration of Hyperswitch
+A simple app to demo html integration of Hyperswitch Headless SDK

 ## Running the sample